Why Trends Are Better Than Accuracy When It Comes to Your Client’s Cash Flow Forecast

 Delivering a quick and clean insight into your client’s cash flow trends provides them the data they need to make smart, informed decisions regarding the health and performance of their business, long before they come unstuck due to cash shortfalls or unfavourable payment terms.

-FUTRLI can help you create forecasts in seconds.
+FUTRLI create forecasts in seconds.
 Produce an entire forecast based on last year’s actuals or some what-if assumptions and start talking to your client about their future, not just the past.

 Once the conversation has started, you have the opportunity to share advice in a more focused manner.
 It is at this point that you can begin to put a plan in place to review a variety of different outcomes, as well as build the master forecast.